hfadams/pci/readme.md

 All data processing and analyses for this project were implemented using Python (ver.
 3.7.6) and QGIS/PYQGIS (ver.
 3.14).

-##  Data and file overview
+##  Repository directory

 ### Folder 1:  Supplementary data:
 Source files used to generate the growth window dataset

 * [lake_name_formatting.csv](https://github.com/hfadams/growth_window/blob/662c87faba3d5bd954d160357da87cf4741a9d4c/data/supplementary%20_data/lake_name_formatting.csv): conversion of lake names from original sampling location ID to name in the growth window dataset
-* all\_lake\_coords.csv: list of coordinates for all lakes in the dataset, used in the growth window calculation scripts.
+* [all\_lake\_coords.csv](https://github.com/hfadams/growth_window/blob/ac46b91a203430bf76440d42d7880bbb072b425e/supplementary_data/all_lake_coordinates.csv): list of coordinates for all lakes in the dataset, used in the growth window calculation scripts.
 Coordinates were collected from the original data files or searched within the database where possible, otherwise they were estimated based on sampling location name.
 * [HydroATLASclimatezones.csv](https://github.com/hfadams/growth_window/blob/662c87faba3d5bd954d160357da87cf4741a9d4c/data/supplementary%20_data/HydroATLASclimatezones.csv): legend for HydroATLAS climate zone values

 ### Folder 2: code